 Macau might be known for its casinos and neon lights, but the city has a lot more to offer.
 You may have heard about the fusion of cultures, the amazing food and why the historic center of Macau is a UNESCO World Heritage Sites.
-But Macau has also some hidden gems that are not quite often on the touristic map.
-So, if you have seen most of what Macau has to offer – or if you prefer to go on an adventure beyond what everyone else knows we will take you on a journey through battles, tragedies, inspiration and much more.
+But Macau has also some hidden gems that are not quite displayed on tourist maps.
+So, if you have seen most of what Macau has to offer–or if you prefer to go on an adventure beyond what everyone else knows we will take you on a journey through battles, tragedies, inspiration and much more.

 Statue of Luís Vaz de Camões in Carmo Garden in Taipa